Origin : Skaro

 “All enemies of the Daleks must be destroyed!
 Exterminate them!
 EXTERMINATE!”
 Dalek

-In an attempt to break the stalemate, brilliant Kaled scientists were working on a number of top secret projects to swing the balance; including a bio warhead which could destroy the Thal’s heavily armoured command dome.
+In an attempt to break the stalemate.
+Brilliant Kaled scientists, were working on a number of top-secret projects; to swing the balance.
+Including; a bio warhead which could destroy the Thal’s heavily-armoured command dome.

-Initially, it was a goal of all of the top Kaled Scientists, until Davros took over the project and changed its aims, for evil purposes, the other scientists weren’t as keen – so Davros murdered them.
+Initially, it was a goal of all of the top Kaled Scientists, until Davros took over the project and changed its aims; for evil purposes.
+The other scientists weren’t as keen to take part, so Davros murdered them.

-Davros himself had as much reason to want to be victorious in the civil war.
+Davros himself, had as much reason to want to be victorious in the civil war.
 A Thal shell had exploded near to him and had almost killed him.
-He was left horribly scarred and blind, only seeing by means of an electronic third eye.
+He was left horribly scarred and blind, only seeing – by means of an electronic third eye.

 “…Today, the Kaled race has ended, consumed in a fire of war, but, from its ashes will rise a new race.
 The supreme creature.
 The ultimate procreator of the universe: THE DALEKS!
 The action you take today is the beginning of a journey that will take the Daleks to their destiny of universal and absolute supremacy.
 You have been conditioned and programmed to complete a task.
 You will now carry out that program.”
 Davros

-The problem was, by removing their emotions, Davros had given the Dalek’s no reason to be loyal to him and in return – they exterminated him and destroyed the Kaled base.
+The problem was, by removing their emotions.
+Davros had given the Daleks, no reason to be loyal to him and in return; they exterminated him and destroyed the Kaled base.

-Also, their inability to traverse stairs was to become a legendary flaw in their design.
-InDestiny Of The Daleks – 1979, the fourth Doctor – Tom Baker, having escaped from the Daleks (up some stairs), stopped and shouted;
+Also, their initial inability to traverse stairs, was to become something of a poibt to mock the Daleks with.
+In Destiny Of The Daleks – 1979, the fourth Doctor, having escaped from the Daleks – up some stairs, stops and shouts;

 “If you’re supposed to be the superior race of the universe, why don’t you try climbing after us?”

-The Daleks generally worked alone but on occaision when it suited their long-term aims, they would ally with other races.
+The Daleks generally worked alone, but on occaision – when it suited their long-term aims; they would ally with other races.
 Such as other galaxies in Mission To The Unknown & The Daleks’ Master Plan.

-Some remained true to the Dalek Emperor.
-A kind of huge sedentary Dalek being with a massive computer-brain, first seen in The Evil Of The Daleks.
-Whilst some kept their allegiance, to their original creator Davros.
+Some, remained true – to the Dalek Emperor.
+A kind of huge sedentary Dalek-being, with a massive computer-brain; first seen in The Evil Of The Daleks.
+Whilst some, kept their allegiance – to their original creator Davros.

-In Day Of The Daleks & Frontier In Space, the Daleks had enslaved the Ogrons – a kind of squat muscular neandathal – hired to do the Daleks dirty work.
+In Day Of The Daleks & Frontier In Space, the Daleks had enslaved the Ogrons; a kind of squat muscular neandathal – hired to do the Daleks dirty work.

 In Planet Of The Daleks, the Daleks were after the secret of invisibility cloaking.
 By attempting to recreate the invisibility of the Spiradon race.
-They also had a huge army in cold storage, underneath an ice volcano.
+They also had stored a huge army – in cold storage, underneath an ice volcano.

-A civil war was inevitable between the Supreme Daleks and Davros’s rebel Dalek faction and when it came, it was devastatingly collateral and many humans were killed in the crossfire – in Resurrection of the Daleks – 1984.
+A civil-war was inevitable between the Supreme Daleks and Davros’s rebel Dalek faction -and when it came, it was devastatingly collateral and many humans were killed in the crossfire – in Resurrection of the Daleks – 1984.

-When the Supreme led Daleks found out what was happening, they arrived and arrested Davros but not before destroying his Rebel Dalek force, in a firefight.
-In the ensuing battle, Davros lost the fingers from his remaining good hand.
+When the Supreme-led Daleks found out, what was happening.
+They arrived and arrested Davros but not before destroying his Rebel Dalek force; in a firefight.
+In the ensuing battle, Davros lost the fingers, from his remaining good hand.